Eden-Resources/get-discord-token/README.md

   var req=webpackJsonp.push([[],{extra_id:(e,r,t)=>e.exports=t},[["extra_id"]]]);for(let e in req.c)if(req.c.hasOwnProperty(e)){let     r=req.c[e].exports;if(r&&r.__esModule&&r.default)for(let e in r.default)"getToken"===e&&console.log(r.default.getToken())}
   ```
 5. Press enter
 6. Copy the text that got printed out.
 That is your token.
-Remember, never give this token to strangers, as they can gain full access to your bot if they gain access to this token!
+Remember, never give this token to strangers, as they can gain full access to your account if they gain access to this token!